-- IMPORTANT: Components described in this chapter should be accessed only by an authorized service provider.
-Accessing these parts can damage the computer or void the warranty. - NOTE: Details about your computer, including model, serial number, product key, and length of warranty, are on the service tag at the bottom of your computer.
+- IMPORTANT: Only an authorized service provider should access the components described in this chapter. - NOTE: Details about your computer, including model, serial number, product key, and length of warranty, are on the service tag at the bottom of your computer.